HeiJin-Chung/Urban-Haven/README.md

 To run the Urban Haven project locally, follow these steps:

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine: `git clone https://github.com/your-username/urban-haven.git`
-2. Navigate to the project directory:
+2. Navigate to the project directory: `cd .\UrbanHaven\credentials\`
 3. Open the project in your code editor.
-4. Navigate to base folder
-`cd .\credentials\`
-5. Go to `index.html`
+4. Go to `index.html`
-6. Start the development server:
+5. Start the development server: Run live server

 ## Contributing